forrestpatwalker/advent_in_rust/README.md

 # advent_in_rust
-Solving all 2022 Advent of Code challenges.
+This is my repo for the 2023 advent of code challenges.